drduh/YubiKey-Guide/README.md

 $ ykman openpgp keys set-touch -h
 Usage: ykman openpgp keys set-touch [OPTIONS] KEY POLICY

-  Set touch policy for OpenPGP keys.
+  Set the touch policy for OpenPGP keys.

-  KEY     Key slot to set (sig, enc, aut or att).
-  POLICY  Touch policy to set (on, off, fixed, cached or cached-fixed).

   The touch policy is used to require user interaction for all operations using the private key on the YubiKey.
 The touch policy is set individually for each key slot.
-To see the current touch policy, run
+To see the current touch policy, run the "openpgp info" subcommand.

-      $ ykman openpgp info

   Touch policies:

-  Off (default)   No touch required
+  Off (default)   no touch required
-  On              Touch required
+  On              touch required
-  Fixed           Touch required, can't be disabled without a full reset Cached          Touch required, cached for 15s after use Cached-Fixed    Touch required, cached for 15s after use, can't be disabled
+  Fixed           touch required, can't be disabled without deleting the private key Cached          touch required, cached for 15s after use Cached-Fixed    touch required, cached for 15s after use, can't be disabled
-                  without a full reset
+                  without deleting the private key

+  KEY     key slot to set (sig, dec, aut or att) POLICY  touch policy to set (on, off, fixed, cached or cached-fixed)

 Options:
-  -a, --admin-pin TEXT  Admin PIN for OpenPGP.
+  -a, --admin-pin TEXT  Admin PIN for OpenPGP
-  -f, --force           Confirm the action without prompting.
-  -h, --help            Show this message and exit.
+  -f, --force           confirm the action without prompting -h, --help            show this message and exit
 ```

 If the YubiKey is going to be used within an email client that opens and verifies encrypted mail, `Cached` or `Cached-Fixed` may be desirable.